hpe-dev-incubator/hpe-dev-portal/content/blog/java-coding-style-or-bad-practice.md

 ![](https://miro.medium.com/max/700/1*rHOOuQTYZtI66rephlNgZg.png)

 Curly braces are used to delimit the start and end of a block of code.
-They become ‘optional’ when only one statement is inside an IF condition, a While or For loop.
+Curly braces become ‘optional’ when only one statement is inside an IF condition, a While or For loop.

 Both code snippets do the same thing; there is no difference functionality wise.
 Which one do you prefer?